ilyagutkin/Bachelorarbeit-Rechenpraktikum-ilyagutkin/README.md

 - [lectures](lectures/):
   This folder contains all mathematical background material needed to understand the architecture of the code.
   It is intended as a compact reference for the theoretical foundations used throughout the project.
-  In particular, the document (lectures/intro_fem.ipynb) provides a concise summary of the finite element method and is highly recommended reading for anyone who wants to follow the implementation in detail.
+  In particular, the document [FEM Introduction](lectures/intro_fem.ipynb/) provides a concise summary of the finite element method and is highly recommended reading for anyone who wants to follow the implementation in detail.

 - [demos](demo/):
   This folder provides a collection of self-contained demonstration programs.